Dynamic Message Sign Retrofit Project

 Project at a Glance

 Est Completion Date

 About the Project

-The process involves removing the signs and replacing the components and electrical wiring.
-The signs are then reinstalled and field tested before becoming operational again.
+The retrofitting process involved removing the exsiting electronic signs and replacing the components and electrical wiring.
+The signs were reinstalled and field tested before becoming operational again.

 A third phase of 36 additional signs has been initiated, which will complete the retrofitting of the remaining signs in various locations on arterial roadways and along I-64, I-264, I-464, I-564 and I-664.
 This third and final phase of the project is scheduled for completion in fall 2013, at a cost of $4.6 million as part of the operations and maintenance contract.